 Blocked filters and coils

 Inadequate maintenance is a common factor for an AC to break down.
 If you leave your filters and air conditioning coils unclean it’s possible for the compressor or fans to fail prematurely, so it’s important to clean filters periodically.
-Washable filters should be cleaned annually at a minimum to help keep your air con running, but you might like to clean them every 3 to 6 months if you find that they’re typically covered in a lot of dust and dirt when you taken them out.
-Aim to clean them before peak seasons – summer and winter – to help your air con run efficiently during these times in particular.
+Washable filters should at least be cleaned annually to help keep your air con running, but you might like to clean them every three to six months if you find that they’re typically covered in a lot of dust and dirt when you take them out.
+Aim to clean them before peak seasons – summer and winter – to help your air con run efficiently during these times.

 In addition, check the thermostat status on the controller.
 If it’s set to ‘on’, make sure the thermostat is also set to ‘cool’ (read your manual if in doubt how).
 You might need to lower the temperature on your controller.